Ostenaco: French and Indian War

-During the French and Indian War, Ostenaco at first aided the Colony of Virginia against the French and the Shawnee, traveling over 3,500 miles on foot and by canoe.
-In 1756, he led 130 Cherokees in the Sandy Creek Expedition, a joint Virginia-Cherokee campaign on the frontier of what is now West Virginia.
-In 1757 and 1758, his war party raided the French stronghold at Fort Duquesne (present day Pittsburgh).
+During the French and Indian War, Ostenaco at first aided Virginia against the French and the Shawnee, leading his warriors over 3,500 miles on foot and by canoe to support the colonists.
+In 1756, he led 130 Cherokees in the Sandy Creek Expedition, a joint Cheroke–Virginia Colony campaign on the frontier of what is now West Virginia.
+In 1757 and 1758, his war party raided the French stronghold at Fort Duquesne (located in present day Pittsburgh), eventually taking it.
+When part of the victorious war party was on its way back home, however, it was indiscriminately ambushed by Virginia frontiersmen who killed 20 of his men.
+In retaliation, the Cherokee of that region embarked on a campaign against the British colonists that lasted for the next three years.
+The uneasy peace that followed resulted in a 1761–1762 winter peace expedition, which was the colonial army's attempt at reestablishing friendship with their once-allied Cherokee tribes.

 Timberlake Expedition

-Background

-An expeditionary party, made up of Lieutenant Henry Timberlake, Sergeant Thomas Sumter, John McCormack (an interpreter), and an unnamed servant, arrived in the Overhill Cherokee town of Tomotley on December 20, where they were greeted by Ostenaco, one of the leading men in the town, who was visiting from Keowee.
-After spending several days in Tomotley as guests of Ostenaco, Timberlake and his interpreter proceeded to the Overhill mother town of Chota, where a number of chiefs had gathered in the town's large council-house.
+The expeditionary party, made up of Lieutenant Henry Timberlake, Sergeant Thomas Sumter, John McCormack (an interpreter), and an unnamed servant, arrived in the Overhill Cherokee town of Tomotley on December 20,1761, where they were greeted by Ostenaco, one of the leading men in the town, who was visiting from Keowee.
+After spending several days in Tomotley as guests of Ostenaco, Timberlake and his interpreter proceeded to the Overhill mother-town of Chota, where a number of chiefs had gathered in the town's large council-house.
 Ostenaco gave a speech and ceremonially buried a hatchet in the ground, symbolizing a state of peace between the English and the Cherokee.
 Afterward, Timberlake took part in a peace ceremony in which he smoked several ceremonial pipes with the gathered chiefs, a practice Timberlake personally found "very disagreeable," but participated without openly complaining.